joomlapro/pkg_callings/README.md

 Callings Package for Joomla!
 3.0
 ================================

-Simple componente and module to register and show callings for Joomla!
+Simple component and module to register and show callings for Joomla!
 3.0

 ## Installation